-To have a wider and lasting impact, PERFORM2Scale is developing and evaluating a sustainable approach to scaling up that district-level MSI in different and changing contexts.
-The plan is to increase the number of MSI cycles for each DHMT to deepen their learning and to increase the number of participating DHMTs.
-The scale-up strategy includes working with governments, non-government employers and other stakeholders to develop plans and networks to sustain the implementation and expansion of the MSI at district level.
+To have a wider and lasting impact, PERFORM2Scale developed and evaluated a sustainable approach to scaling up that district-level MSI in different and changing contexts.
+The teams in each country increased the number of MSI cycles for each DHMT to deepen their learning and to increase the number of participating DHMTs.
+Each of their scale-up strategies included working with governments, non-government employers and other stakeholders to develop plans and networks to sustain the implementation and expansion of the MSI at district level.

-We are working in Ghana, Malawi and Uganda, but a validated framework and strategy for scaling up the intervention will be produced to enable other countries to also:
+We worked in Ghana, Malawi and Uganda.
+A validated framework (due for publication shortly) and strategy for scaling-up the intervention have been produced to enable other countries to also:

 - use and adapt the scale-up tools,

 - improve workforce performance and

 Our research has shown that the successful use of the management strengthening intervention at scale can make a significant contribution to these countries achieving UHC.